Hit a Wall During a Web Design Project?5 Tactics to Get Back on Track

 2. Challenge Assumptions

 When we confuse facts with assumptions and unconfirmed beliefs we have a tendency to misclassify what is real.
-Challenging assumptions helps us separate reality from fallacy, and lead to the removal of self-imposed constraints.
+Challenging assumptions helps us separate reality from fallacy and leads to the removal of self-imposed constraints.
 Simply asking “Why, Why Not, and What If” type questions could dispel legacy myths in search of verifiable truths that open the flood gates of possibility.

 3. Play Mind Games